elastic/integrations/dev/import-beats-resources/system/docs/README.md

 {{fields "diskio"}}

-### entropy
+### Entropy

-This is the entropy metricset of the module system.
+This is the entropy dataset of the module system.
 It collects the amount of available entropy in bits.
 On kernel versions greater than 2.6, entropy will be out of a total pool size of 4096.

-This Metricset is available on:
+This dataset is available on:

 - linux

 {{fields "entropy"}}

-### filesystem
+### Filesystem

-The System `filesystem` metricset provides file system statistics.
+The System `filesystem` dataset provides file system statistics.
 For each file system, one document is provided.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux